Keyboard shortcuts

 └── scaffold.rs

-The generated Python package uses ctypes — no native extension compilation is needed on the Python side.
+The Python target uses ctypes — no native extension to compile on the Python side.

 cargo init --lib mygreeter